 Note that inclusion in this list does not suggest any acknowledgement from ESI of its authority, works or official capacity.

 When it comes to esports education, South Korea is again considered a highly developed market, with both high schools and universities offering esports-focused programmes.

 To provide a systematic academic approach, Korean esports organisation Gen.G partnered with the global education company Elite Open School in 2019 to launch the Gen.G Elite Esports Academy in Seoul.
-The academy offers a US-accredited education completed with a US high school diploma.
+The academy offers a US-accredited education complete with a US high school diploma.
 Educational initiatives started even as far back as 2014, when Chung-Ang University allowed talented esports professionals to apply for a spot at the university’s Department of Sport Science.

 Moreover, Gen.G also joined forces with the University of Kentucky and the scholar association International Studies Abroad in 2021 to launch an international esports exchange programme that offers students a four-week stay at Hanyang University or Korea University.